ideabosque/suitetalk_connector/README.md

 )
 ```

-The result data returned by the `get_item_result` method contains crucial information:
+The result data returned by the `get_person_result` method contains crucial information:

 ```python
 {